TheBindBrief

 Comparing the Top Agency M&A Advisors: MarshBerry, Sica Fletcher, Reagan Consulting, OPTIS Partners

-An operator-perspective comparison of the four major firms, with boutique alternatives and a six-step selection framework.
+An operator-perspective overview of the four major firms and a six-step selection framework.

 Most principals select an M&A advisor on referral, brand recognition, or the partner who pitched them most aggressively.
-That is the wrong process for a decision that will determine the buyer pool you reach, the structure you negotiate, and the seven-figure outcome on the other side.
-Advisor choice drives outcome variance more than principals realize, by 0.5x to 1.5x on headline multiple in some transactions, and substantially more on structure quality, earn-out terms, and the post-close experience.
+That is the wrong process for a decision that determines the buyer pool you reach, the structure you negotiate, and the seven-figure outcome on the other side.
+Per Sica Fletcher’s 2025 valuations report, advisor-represented deals cleared roughly 25 percent higher multiples than unrepresented transactions across the same period.
+That is a directional headline; it frames the selection conversation but does not absolve the seller from picking the right advisor for the deal profile.

 Why advisor selection matters

 The advisor brings the buyers.
 The buyer pool the advisor surfaces is the buyer pool you negotiate against.
-A firm with deep PE-rollup relationships will surface PE rollups; a firm with strategic regional relationships will surface those buyers.
 If your agency profile is best served by one buyer category and your advisor specializes in another, the mismatch shows up as fewer competitive bids and a weaker negotiating position.

 Advisor vs. broker.
 A broker brings a buyer.
 An advisor runs a process.
 The economics, the buyer pool, and the structural quality differ materially.
 For any transaction above $5M enterprise value, pay for an advisor.